...a scenario for Commands & Colors Ancients and part of my Roman Invasion of Britain campaign.

 - The two river hexes containing Roman infantry are ford hexes.

 - The River Chelmer is fordable by light and mounted troops for its whole length and by all troops at the two ford hexes.

-- The Julian Legions rule is in effect for the Romans.
+- The Marian Legions rule is in effect for the Romans.

 - During his first three player turns, when playing a command card, the Roman player may discard any of his command cards and issue the “Inspired Centre Leadership +5” order instead.
 This may not be done more than twice.

 Inspired Centre Leadership +5: Issue an order to units under one leader's command in the center section (leader's box and 5 adjacent linked hexes).